jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 # Running the FRINX ODL distribution after initial activation

 After running for the first time and generating a local license file, you no longer need to provide a token when starting karaf.
-The following oeprations have been tested in CentOS and Ubuntu 16.04.
+The following operations have been tested in CentOS and Ubuntu 16.04.

 ## Operating karaf in the foreground
 ### Starting karaf